torstenzander/simple-semantic-versioning-plugin/README.md

 This plugin increases the semantic version in **gradle.properties** by one for patch, minor and major version updates.
-You can define additional files in your gradle.build configuration.
+You can define additional files in your gradle.build configuration and the matching prefix.

-**Be aware that this plugin only replaces the version number.
-In case you have a file with the several same version numbers I won't work.**
+Only prefix=2.2.0 will be replaced in your additional files.

 In gradle.properties